TheZoraiz/ascii-image-converter/README.md

 Note: Decrease font size or increase terminal width (like zooming out) for maximum quality ascii art

 The basic usage for converting an image into ascii art is as follows.
-You can also supply paths to multiple images.
+You can also supply multiple image paths and urls.

 ```
-ascii-image-converter [image-paths]
+ascii-image-converter [image paths/urls]
 ```
 Example:
 ```